pierrotm777/SoundModule_Esp32_MycaMini/Buttons_SerialCmd.md

 B and RETURN will you return the new buttons values.

 Note:
-All modified parameters are automatically saved in the EEPROM memory of Teensy.
+All modified parameters are automatically saved in the PREFERENCES memory of Esp32.
 This means that the next time you power it on, the new settings will not be lost.
 The user manual provides and details all the commands supported by the Sound Module.